megfault/F2FDTNsim/README.md

 This is a simulator for a delay-tolerant friend-to-friend network.
-It was written for the purpose of evaluating the network performance of the anonymous wirelesscommunication scheme [aDTN](https://www.seemoo.tu-darmstadt.de/team/ana-barroso/adtn).
+It was written for the purpose of evaluating the network performance of the anonymous wireless communication scheme [aDTN](https://www.seemoo.tu-darmstadt.de/team/ana-barroso/adtn).

 ## Instructions